Should You Invest in the Invesco Dynamic Biotechnology & Genome ETF (PBE)?

-Designed to provide broad exposure to the Healthcare - Biotech segment of the equity market, the Invesco Dynamic Biotechnology & Genome ETF (PBE) is a passively managed exchange traded fund launched on 06/23/2005.
+Looking for broad exposure to the Healthcare - Biotech segment of the equity market?
+You should consider the Invesco Dynamic Biotechnology & Genome ETF (PBE), a passively managed exchange traded fund launched on 06/23/2005.

 Passively managed ETFs are becoming increasingly popular with institutional as well as retail investors due to their low cost, transparency, flexibility and tax efficiency.
 They are excellent vehicles for long term investors.

-Sector ETFs are also funds of convenience, offering many ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Sector ETFs also provide investors access to a broad group of companies in particular sectors that offer low risk and diversified exposure.
 Healthcare - Biotech is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 2, placing it in top 13%.
+It is currently ranked 3, placing it in top 19%.

 This is comprised of stocks of 30 U.S. biotechnology and genome companies.
 These are companies that are principally engaged in the research, development, manufacture and marketing and distribution of various biotechnological products, services and processes and companies that benefit significantly from scientific and technological advances in biotechnology and genetic engineering and research.